How much compensation for a roundabout accident claim? Who is At Fault?

 One of the reasons why we are held in such high esteem is because we put our customers first all of the time.
 We know that you are going through an incredibly frustrating and upsetting period.
 We also know that your life has already been disrupted enough.
 This is why we always aim to get the maximum compensation payout in the smoothest and quickest manner possible.
 This efficiency enables you to focus on your recovery while we focus on securing your payout.
 Nonetheless, if you ever have any questions or need any advice about roundabout road accidents, all you need to do is give us a call.

 If you have been injured in a roundabout road traffic accident, and you are ready to make a claim, all you need to do is give us a call on 0800 073 8804.
 You will speak to one of our friendly and professional advisors, who will talk you through the claim process and answer any queries you may have.
 You can rest assured that we operate to the highest levels of confidentiality, and our advisors will do everything they can to make you feel at ease throughout.
 So, what are you waiting for?
-Call us to get started!
+Call us to get started with your roundabout accident claims!

 This link takes you to the UK Government website where you will find information on The Highway Code.
 This is a set of rules for using the road, including general rules, reversing, pedestrian crossings, roundabouts, road junctions, and overtaking.